Updated December 6, 2019

+If you’re wondering how to get to Patagonia in one day, here’s a short primer.
 Most trips to the Patagonian reaches of Argentina and Chile begin by flying into one of the major cities.
-Buenos Aires is a popular option.
+Buenos Aires is a popular option with many direct flights from there to Patagonia.
 Colloquially known as BA, this city is one of the great capitals of the world.
-It is a top-notch cultural center brimming with museums displaying native and international fine art, making Buenos Aires one of the best things to do in Argentina.
+It is a top-notch cultural center brimming with museums displaying native and international fine art, making a visit to Buenos Aires one of the best things to do in Argentina.

 The city is divided into several neighborhoods each with its own particular vibe; from the trendy and cool SOHO to the elegantly refined Palermo to the artsy port area of Boca, there is something for everyone in this fabulous city.
 One particularly interesting spot in the Palermo neighborhood in Buenos Aires is the cemetery of La Recoleta, a must-see for its stunning statuary and historical significance.Buenos Aires.
 Seductive and cultured, sophisticated yet earthy, eclectic but with a strong identity, it never bores, seldom sleeps and invariably mesmerizes its visitors.
 Click To Tweet